The State of Nevada's College Aid

 General Scholarships and Grants

-One of the most popular scholarships is the Governor Guinn Millennium Scholarship program - not to be confused with the Gates Millennium Scholarship.
-This scholarship program is administered through the Nevada State Treasurer's Office and recognizes those high school seniors with exceptional academic standing.
-Eligible candidates will be planning a four-year degree program and already have a major in mind.
-In most cases the scholarship covers most of the tuition costs.
-This program was developed to primarily challenge Nevada students to pursue a competitive high school program that prepares them for the rigors of a college education.
+One of the most popular Nevada scholarships is the Governor Guinn Millennium Scholarship.
+This scholarship program is administered through the Nevada State Treasurer’s Office, and made possible by the cooperative 1999 efforts of several State Government agencies, including the Nevada System of Higher Education Board of Regents.
+High school seniors with exceptional academic standing are encouraged to apply.
+Eligible candidates are entering approved four-year degree programs and are prepared to declare their academic majors.
+In many cases, the scholarship covers a large portion of each successful participant’s total tuition costs.
+This program was developed to challenge Nevada students, and give them incentives to pursue competitive high school curricula that prepare them for the academic rigors of higher education.

 Nevada State College System Grants and Scholarships

-Regents Award Program offers disadvantaged students the opportunity to secure work in community service jobs while still attending school.
-Requirements include one or more of the following: single parent; 22 or older; financially disadvantaged; lack of social, cultural or familial support; history of educational displacement.
+* Important notice: The Regents Award Program is now known as the Regents Service Program.
+The initiative offers disadvantaged students the opportunity to work in community service jobs while still attending school.
+Requirements that qualify candidates include: single parent household, age 22 or older, financially disadvantaged, and a lack of social, cultural or familial support, combined with a history of educational displacement.
+Priority consideration for Nevada Regents Service Program is given to candidates who file FAFSA by February 1st.

 Specialized Scholarships and Grants

-Nevada's Health Care Access Program takes steps to address the alarming shortage of healthcare professionals within the state's medically underserved territories or facilities.
+Nevada’s Health Care Access Program takes steps to address shortages of health care professionals within the state’s medically under-served territories and facilities.
 Grants are available for nursing students, physician assistants and physical therapists.
 Loan repayment programs are available for working nurses, dentists and mental health professionals.
-Applicants for both must agree to work for no less than 2 years in a NV healthcare facility.
-Also see our page on general nursing scholarships and other medical related scholarships.
+Successful applicants agree to work for no less than 2 years in designated Nevada health care facilities.